muharo/stp3/readme.md

 To easily run these commands, they can be added to Context menu (on right click), by adding **Context.sublime-menu** file under *Packages/User* directory.

+The commands may also be added to main menu, by adding **Main.sublime-menu** file under *Packages/User* directory.